-3 Simple Uses of the German Word Zu, Plus When to Avoid It
+3 Simple Uses of Zu in German

-Let’s talk about a two-letter word that’s incredibly versatile: the German preposition zu!
+Let’s talk about a two-letter word that’s incredibly versatile: the German preposition zu .

-By itself, the word expresses direction towards someone or something, but paired up with other words, it has tons of other possibilities.
+But paired up with other words, it has tons of other possibilities.

 Contents